robulouski/text-spread/README.rst

 Each configuration file specified on the command line must be a valid YAML file (or JSON, but be sure to escape the regexes properly).
-Each config file defines a set values that specify the input source, how that input source should be parsed, and where the output should go.
+Each config file defines settings that specify the input source, how that input source should be parsed, and where the output should go.
 If output is the GUI, each config file defines contents of a table that will be displayed on it's own tab.

-The following sections describe valid settings.
+The following sections describe the various settings.

 Compulsory Configuration Settings
 ---------------------------------

-The following settings must appear in each configuration file
+The following settings must appear in each configuration file.

+(Strange things may happen if any of these are ommitted or incorrectly specified, because unfortunately there is fairly minimal sanity checking at this stage.)

 ``output``
   Where the output should go.
 Valid values are: